Varathane vs Minwax — Which is the Best for Your Project?

 Are Varathane and Minwax similar?

-As we mentioned earlier, Varathane and Minwax are different from each other.
+Varathane and Minwax are different brands.
 They have similarities but their differences can affect the result on a wood surface.

 Is poly ideal for outdoor use?